 The financial statements of the Company are measured using the currency of the primary economic environment in which the Company operates ("the functional currency").
-The financial statements are presented in Ringgit Malaysia ("RM"), which is also the Company's functional currency.
+The Company's functional currency has changed from Ringgit Malaysia ("RM") to United States Dollars ("USD") with effect from 1 January 2023.
+The financial statements are presented in Ringgit Malaysia ("RM"), which is the Company's presentation currency.